For residents who own an unwanted car stored on their property, the Code Enforcement Division provides free tow and disposal service.

 - Service Request status updates are sent out as Parking Compliance Officers respond to, take action on and bring to close Service Requests.

-- These updates are sent out as notifications and e-mails, but can also be viewed by accessing the Service Request detail page and referencing the comment section through My San Jose.
+- These updates are sent out as notifications and e-mails, but can also be viewed by accessing the Service Request detail page and referencing the comment section through San José 311.

 - It is illegal to leave a vehicle parked for more than 72 consecutive hours on a public street without it being driven at least 1/10th of a mile.